DHTMLX/docs-suite/docs/grid/api/grid_htmlenable_config.md

 @descr:

-If you set the property to *false*, the content of Grid columns will be displayed as a *string* value.
+When the property is set to *false*, the content of Grid columns is displayed as string values.

 **Related sample**: [Grid.
 Html in data](https://snippet.dhtmlx.com/chitkvkc)